JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 - Open two separate instances of the application to simulate two players.
 - Follow the on-screen instructions to play the game.

+Alternatively, once you have obtained the required libraries, you can run the app from the main method in the DraughtsApplication class.

 This application was built using Java 17, though it may work with earlier versions of Java.

 ASSUMPTIONS